DigitalExpart/PAKtIQ/TEST_BACKEND.md

 - ✅ At least 1 user in Authentication → Users
 - ✅ At least 1 profile in Table Editor → profiles
-- ✅ At least 1 pakt in Table Editor → pakts
+- ✅ At least 1 Resolve in Table Editor → Resolves
 - ✅ At least 2 milestones in Table Editor → milestones
-- ✅ Progress field in pakts table showing correct percentage
+- ✅ Progress field in Resolves table showing correct percentage
 - ✅ No console errors
 - ✅ App works smoothly